Invested by Ascension Seton

 The hospital anchors a new healthcare innovation zone in downtown Austin.
 This area is expected to attract research facilities, entrepreneurs and other innovators in the life sciences.
 Over time, the combination of a new teaching hospital and medical school on the campus of a major research university is expected to create 15,000 new jobs, not including construction jobs.
 About 60 percent of these jobs will require just two years of college or a training certificate.
 The expected annual economic impact is expected to be $2 billion.

 Investing in Care

 Ascension Seton invested $260 million to construct the new hospital, which was designed in accordance with Gold Level LEED standards for a “green” building.
 Ascension Seton Fund, with help from community leader fundraising volunteers, is spearheading the effort to raise another $50 million in donations from the community to complete the project – one of the largest goals for a single, non-governmental building campaign in Austin’s history.

 - Added space for diagnostic and therapeutic support

 - New medical technology can be incorporated

-* Medical students and residents (doctors in graduate medical education) also get hands-on training at other Seton facilities, including Seton Medical Center Austin, Seton Shoal Creek Hospital and Dell Children’s Medical Center of Central Texas, various clinics and other locations.
+* Medical students and residents (doctors in graduate medical education) also get hands-on training at other Ascension Seton facilities, including Ascension Seton Medical Center Austin, Ascension Seton Shoal Creek and Dell Children’s Medical Center of Central Texas, various clinics and other locations.